FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 The NIOSH report shows that fatigue awareness training, restrictions on night driving and medical screenings for fatigue reduced accidents significantly.
 Likewise, companies that paid special attention to driver training for employees identified as high-risk had overall better safety records.

-NIOSH also found that companies with top executives committed to fleet safety had better safety records.
+NIOSH also found that companies with top executives committed to overall safety had better safety records.
 Likewise, companies whose field managers managed road safety well had greater success.
-Fleet owners and managers need to be committed to not only implementing fleet safety procedures but enforcing them.
+Fleet owners and managers need to be committed both to implementing safety procedures and enforcing them.
 In this case, just doing it makes a difference.

 Establish and enforce policies and procedures